 The Appalachian Trail, while often rugged and remote, is designed to accommodate both people who want to hike the entire trail and those who choose to section hike it; that is, hike a new section every year.
 This year we continue our tradition of offering a section hike - this year in Vermont through the Green Mountains.
 Here the Appalachian Trail shares its path with another famous trail, Vermont's Long Trail.
 These two trails journey together from the Mass./Vermont border to just past Killington Peak.
 The terrain is a wonderful mix of rugged, rocky hiking and rolling forest trails.

-Not included: Transportation to/from Rutland, VT and the trip hotel (hotel has an airport shuttle), trail lunches, alcoholic beverages, guide gratuities, personal expenses, activities not on the itinerary
+Not included: Transportation to/from Rutland, VT and the trip hotel, trail lunches, alcoholic beverages, guide gratuities, personal expenses, activities not on the itinerary

 This trip is recommended for experienced backpackers.
 Our preference is that you have participated in the Introduction to Lightweight Backpacking offered each year by AGC in June or have equivalent lightweight backpacking experience.
-If this trip is the one that fits your schedule but you have never backpacked or if it has been a long time since you have backpacked, you will need to plan on arriving 1 day early, 8/29/2020, by 3 PM to participant in an instruction day and to have adequate time for preparation.
-The additional charge for this day will be $250 per person ($175 if you share a room) and will include a room at the trip hotel (based on double occupancy) and your AGC guide.
+If this trip is the one that fits your schedule but you have never backpacked or if it has been a long time since you have backpacked, you will need to plan on arriving 1 day early, 8/27/2021, by 3 PM to participant in an instruction day and to have adequate time for preparation.
+The additional charge for this day will be $250 per person and includes your lodging, dinner that night and breakfast/lunch the next day, and your AGC guide.
 If you have any questions, please contact the office.

-We will stay the first and last night in a hotel near near the Rutland Southern Vermont Regional Airport in Rutland, VT. for ease of both arrival and departure.
-There are 2 single supplements available for these two night for an additional $200.
+We will stay the first and last night in lodging near the Rutland Southern Vermont Regional Airport in Rutland, VT. for ease of both arrival and departure.
+There are 2 single supplements available for these two nights for an additional $200.
 In between there are five nights of camping.
-Most nights we stay in or near a shelter with varying amenities (e.g. fire pit, composting outhouses) depending on whether we are in designated wilderness or state park lands.
+Most nights we stay in or near a shelter with varying amenities (e.g., fire pit, composting outhouses) depending on whether we are in designated wilderness or state park lands.
 All our camping sites have water nearby.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.